fflopsi/worldutils/README.md

 # WorldUtils

-This Minecraft Spigot plugin contains various tools, namely for managing both public and personal in-game positions, sending your own position, setting up a timer, resetting the server and managing some plugin settings.
+This Minecraft Spigot plugin contains various tools, namely for managing both public and personal in-game positions, sending your own position, setting up a public and a personal timer, resetting the server and managing some plugin settings.

 ### Extensions